stat20/old-course-materials/labs/02/index.md

 - practice with `select()`, `mutate()`, and `arrange()`
 - making a line plot using ggplot

-## Concepts from the Lab

-- Identification of the unit of observation and the names and types of variables.
--

 <!--## Additional Readings
 - John Arbuthnot's Manuscript ([original](https://royalsocietypublishing.org/doi/pdf/10.1098/rstl.1710.0011), [transcribed](https://www.york.ac.uk/depts/maths/histstat/arbuthnot.pdf)).
 Originally entitled *An argument for divine providence, taken from the constant regularity observ'd in the births of both sexes.*, his publication in the proceedings of the Royal Society in 1710 stand out as much for the theogical argument that he makes prescient statistical methods.-->